 - Have regular meals at regular times each day.
-Have a breakfast, a lunch or tea type meal and a dinner. - If you are hungry in between your meals you can have a low fat snack e.g. fruit or a diet yogurt. - Eating regularly means you have to plan ahead.
+Have a breakfast, a lunch or tea type meal and a dinner. - If you are hungry in between your meals you can have a low fat snack e.g. fruit or a diet yoghurt (low fat and reduced sugar). - Eating regularly means you have to plan ahead.
 If, for example, you have to make a long journey, prepare some food to take with you so you can have something to eat at the normal time.